 Idaho Medicaid considers the applicants’ countable resources, also known as assets.
 “Countable resources” include the total value of their assets except for their car, a burial contract, personal effects, and their home (if the applicant’s home equity interest does not not exceed $906,000 and he/she lives in it or has intent to live there.)
 The 2021 asset limit for a single applicant is $2,000.
 For married couples with both spouses as applicants, each spouse can have up to $2,000 in assets.

 The rules differ for married couples with only one spouse seeking assistance from this Medicaid waiver.
 In this situation, a portion of their joint assets can be allocated to the non-applicant spouse (often called the community spouse) for living expenses.
-As of 2020, the non-applicant is permitted to keep up to $128,640 in assets.
+(Unlike with income, Medicaid considers the assets of a married couple jointly owned.
+Learn more here.)
+As of 2021, the non-applicant is permitted to keep up to $130,380 in assets.
 This is called a community spouse resource allowance.
 Please note that the applicant spouse is still able to keep up to $2,000 in assets.
+Furthermore, in this situation, the home is exempt regardless of the applicant spouse’s circumstances.

 Other strategies exist for helping families reduce their countable assets to gain Medicaid eligibility.
 It should be noted that families cannot simply give away assets in an attempt to meet Medicaid’s asset limit.
 This is because Medicaid considers all financial transactions for 60 months preceding one’s application date.
 This is known as Medicaid’s look back period, and if one is found to have violated this rule, he/she may be ineligible for Medicaid benefits for a period of time.
 Those whose financial holdings exceed the limits, but who cannot afford their cost of care, might still be eligible for Medicaid and receive assistance from the Aged and Disabled Waiver.
 Professional assistance is available in Idaho to help individuals with the Medicaid application process.
 Learn more.